-The new player API is now available to use from our CDN or npm.
+The new player API and SDK is now available for you to use.

 It gives you much more control over the player, providing methods to get/set a range of properties and also letting you listen to events.
 Those events can be set to trigger a callback function (for example to notify your page when the player is playing).
 Each method returns a Promise as they are now natively supported in all major browsers.